kaihendry/dabase.com/content/blog/terraform.md

 ## Module issues

 The beauty of using terraform is thought to be re-using existing modules.
-In practice it is very difficult to find a module to do even basic things like provision a serverless function or setup a bucket / cloudfront.
-You will quickly find doing things in [Cloudformation template files](https://github.com/kaihendry/s3-cloudfront-cloudformation/blob/main/template.yml) are much easier and robust!
+In practice it is very difficult to find a module to do even basic infrastructure like provision a serverless function or setup a bucket / Cloudfront (CDN).
+You will quickly find doing things in [Cloudformation template files](https://github.com/kaihendry/s3-cloudfront-cloudformation/blob/main/template.yml) are much easier and robust.

 ## Conclusion

-Terraform makes it harder to provision, debug and refactor code than using native tooling.
-Yes the {plan,apply} workflow is familiar, but its let down by the operational deficiencies.
+Terraform makes it harder to provision, debug and refactor <abbr title="Infrastruture as Code">IaC</abbr> than using native tooling.

+Yes the {plan,apply} workflow is familiar, but it's let down by the operational deficiencies.